 As anyone who’s ever run a race will know, it’s all about the preparation.
 As the saying goes, ‘if you fail to plan – you plan to fail’.
 The Government’s Cyber Essentials (CE) scheme is no different, especially at the Cyber Essentials PLUS (CE+) level where more work is involved.

-Ascentor is an accredited certification body for CE, licensed by the IASME Consortium.
+Ascentor is a certification body for CE, licensed by the IASME Consortium who are the only CE accreditation body for the National Cyber Security Centre (NCSC) that run the scheme.
 In every case where clients have followed our advice at CE+ level, they’ve passed first time.
 So, we thought we’d share some of our preparation tips and give an insight into our process.